-All representational bodies and associations operate in a broad social and economic context.
-There are many influences on how decisions actually get made, many of which are political and not always apparent.
+Every representational bodies and industry association operates in a broad social and economic context.

+There are many influences on how decisions actually get made.
 Each decision maker has a range of interests, processes and responsibilities they must take into account when making decisions.

-For example, an association will seek to get the best outcome possible for all its members whose interests may differ (e.g. large cooperative versus small owner-operated businesses).
-It also has to take into account the context of each player in the system.
+For example, while an industry association is seeking the best outcome possible for its members, it has to take into account the context of each player in the system.